Museum of London to close in December to prepare for relocation to West Smithfield in 2026

-The Museum of London’s main site at London Wall will close as a visitor attraction in December 2022 in preparation for its relocation to West Smithfield.
+The Museum of London’s main site at London Wall closed as a visitor attraction in December 2022 in preparation for its relocation to West Smithfield.

 The Museum of London will occupy market buildings that have lain derelict for over three decades – saving the historic General Market site for generations to come.

 The opening of the new museum will see the historic General Market brought back to life for all Londoners to enjoy, opening up to millions more visitors and showcase more of The London Collection than ever before, giving Londoners and visitors to the capital the opportunity to explore London’s story.